I Can't Pay My Loan

 If you are unable to make your scheduled monthly payments for any reason, contact Student Debt Management at 303-315-1828 as soon as possible.

 Delinquent tuition accounts for prior semesters are referred to Student Debt Management.
-If accounts are not paid in full, a 20% internal collection fee will be assessed on the unpaid balance.
-This is in addition to the 1.75% service charge per month all past due accounts are subject to.
+This is in addition to the monthly 1% service charge and late payment charge subject to all past due accounts.
 If your account is referred to a third party agency, you must pay any collection costs and attorney fees allowed by the Uniform Consumer Credit Code.

 Stops on your Records/Registration